Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • Fresh vegetables and fruits, from which you can always prepare various hearty and healthy salads or desserts on the road.

-• Vegetables: cucumbers, tomatoes, bell peppers, carrots.
+• Vegetables: cucumbers, tomatoes, bell pepper, carrot.

 • Fruits: apples, pears, citrus fruits, bananas.

-This food can be in the form:
+This food can be in the form of:

 1. Hard-boiled, peeled and chopped eggs.